Myth 1: The number of credits assessed

 NCEA levels and certificates (external link)

-• the way in which evidence of achievement can be gathered
+• The ways evidence of achievement can be gathered.

 Read more NCEA myths and facts